matrobinson/learning/Calculus & Linear Algebra/Calculus.md

 y = f(x)
 $$

+Then the change in y with respect to the change in x can be written as:
 $$
-Then the change in y with respect to the change in x can be written as
 \frac{dy}{dx} = f'(x)
 $$